GTDev87/themostgreg-site/frontend/src/content/proposals/emmanuel_baptist_church/index.md

 ---

-From what I've seen I see two possibilities where I can help the Emamanuel baptist church:
+#### From what I've seen I see two possibilities where I can help the Emamanuel Baptist Church:

 ---

-Option 1: I can clean up your existing wordpress site which involves:
+#### Option 1: I can clean up your existing wordpress site which involves:

 - removing dead links
 - This requires just managing the wordpress content and keeping it up to date.
 - Also cleaning up pastor's blog.
 - Also adding google analytics to see how the congregation uses the site to see which pages are useful and which pages need help.

-With this option I can do work on the the current architecture but it will be more work (if even possible) to change interactions on the site.
+#### With this option I can do work on the the current architecture but it will be more work (if even possible) to change interactions on the site.

 ---

-Option 2: I can redo of the website.
+#### Option 2: I can redo of the website.

 - With this option, I will work with your designer redo the site in your image.
 - I will still give you a panel to upload content via wordpress or netlify.